Travel Spanish - Vocabulary, Phrases and Dialogues

 |Free Spanish Courses & Lessons Travel Spanish|

 I can tell you from my personal experience that speaking Spanish knocks down huge walls and allows true cross-cultural communication.
 The ability to speak Spanish will open the door to an entire network of people that you have never had contact with before.
 It allows the exchange of ideas and the understanding of cultural norms One gains respect for people who live in a manner very different from their own.
 It is important for a country like the United States to have global citizens - they might prevent the next global war.
+If you learn nothing else from this website, I hope that you at least learn the days of the week in Spanish

 When traveling to Spanish speaking countries, knowing or attempting to learn the local Spanish shows a respect towards the local culture.
 You will want to be aware of differences in terminology when traveling.
 For example, Mexico, Venezuela, Spain and Cuba refer to the the first floor of a building as the "planta baja", while in Colombia, Peru, and Chile, it is referred to as "el primer piso".
 In Venezuela, the floor above the "planta baja" is "el primer piso", and above that floor is "la mezzanina".
 This is all very important if you don't want to get lost.